 Q2.
 Can rent be increased on a month-to-month lease?

 The answer is indeed yes.
 Rent may be raised by landlords on a month-to-month lease; however, they have to first provide written notice.
 Local guidelines can call for a 30 to 60-day notice period.
 Rent rises have to be fair and comply with local rent control policies.
+This is a clear example of month to month rental increase.
+When setting rent, landlords often follow the 3 times the rent rule.

 Q3.
 What is the rental agreement minimum term?